 All M&M pairs are currently busy figuring out what they want to achieve in the next three months and preparing a schedule.
 Advanced mentees, are forming a focused hack group to peer coach on advanced topics.

 We are incredibly grateful to the mentors for their time and the enthusiasm that the mentees have shown for the program.
 While this year’s mentoring program is completely full, if you are interested in getting mentored in Python, check back in December.
 Similarly, if you want to mentor someone with your Python knowledge, please let me know.
 If you have any tips you would want to share on mentoring, being a smart mentee – please leave them in the comments – I’ll share them with the mentor and mentees.
-And lastly, any suggestions on what I can do to make the program beneficial for everyone would make me go:
+And lastly, please feel free to leave any suggestions on what I can do to make the program beneficial for everyone.